skillrepos/copilot-hands-on/labs.md

 <br><br>

 7. Next, let's see how Copilot presents multiple alternatives.
 Move to a new line of the file and enter the line of code below.
-After the last character is typed, you should see a grayed-out suggestion.
+After the last character is typed, hit return and you should see a grayed-out suggestion.
 Hover over that suggestion.
 A small toolbar will appear with **"<"** and **">"** arrows to cycle through alternatives.
 Select the one you prefer with *Tab*.

 ```
 const formatData = (input) => {